nirmata-add-ons/vault-agent-injector/README.md

 The Vault Agent Injector requires the Vault Kubernetes authentication method which uses Kubernetes RBAC and security to authenticate workloads.
 This auth method requires each Kubernetes cluster to have its own path in Vault.

-Once a new cluster is provisioned, Nirmata will automatically create the required configuration for Vault.
-Simply click on the add-on entry and follow the configuration steps to complete Vault setup.
+Once a new cluster is provisioned, Nirmata will automatically create the required configuration for Vault like the token reviewer role and its JWT token.
+Simply click on the add-on entry to get the information required to set up the Vault Kubernetes authentication path.
+Then, set the Vault address and the Kubernetes authentication path.

 ## Workload Authentication